 The ongoing economic expansion will be a tailwind ("earnings tailwinds") for stocks over the next 6-12 months but offset by underlying upward pressure on bond yields ("valuation headwinds"), and all of this is accompanied by above average volatility.
-U.S. stocks are also still below the December high, and not surprisingly, euro area equities have been hardest hit by the war and related sanctions.
-Equities rebounded strongly in March, casting off initial concerns about the Ukraine war and subsequently the more hawkish tone from central banks.
 The earnings outlook remains broadly supportive if the economic expansion continues, as we expect, although the pace of growth will moderate further.
 Earnings estimates for most markets have held up well in Q1.
-The U.S. and U.K. are outliers among the major markets, with 12-month forward earnings expectations for both at new highs.
-A ceasefire in Ukraine would prompt further earnings upgrades, with euro-area stocks the biggest beneficiary.